aspose-cells-cloud/aspose-cells-cloud-java/README.md

 1. Create an account at  [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and obtain your application information.
 2. Add the following dependency to your project's POM:
+3. You need to set your CellsCloudClientId and CellsCloudClientSecret in the environment variables.

 ```
 <repositories>